 What causes hip dips?

-In short, your genetics.
-Dr Ross Perry, medical director of CosmedicsUK, comfortingly describes them as a ‘completely normal anatomical phenomenon’.
-He says.
-‘They are caused when one's hip bone is located higher than his or her femur, causing fat and muscle to cave inward.’
+While they are incredibly common, whether you have hip dips or not (not everyone does) tends to be down to your genetics.
+Dr. Ross Perry, the medical director of CosmedicsUK, describes them as a "completely normal anatomical phenomenon."
+He says: "They are caused when one's hip bone is located higher than his or her femur, causing fat and muscle to cave inward."

 How common are hip dips?

 Hip dips are much more common than you might think.
 "Almost everyone has a degree of 'hip dip'," points out Dr. Perry.
 "It is just more pronounced in some individuals."
 However, they are more frequent in women than men, due to the position of the hip bones and female genetic fat distribution.